SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Builders/SKSheetBuilder/SKSheetBuilder_buildBlock_array.md

                     SKPage {
                         SKHeaderImage(systemName: "camera")
                         SKTitle("SKPage Example")
-                        SKDescription("This is a sample description for the page.")
+                        Text("This is a sample description for the page.")
                     }
                 }
             }